NickBeukema/Basic-Rails-Ember-Project/README.md

 Ember 2.8 is used on the front-end, with [Ember Data](https://github.com/emberjs/data) 2.8.

-The Ember pipeline is integrated into the Rails server through [Ember-CLI](https://github.com/ember-cli/ember-cli).

 ### Authentication

 Authentication is provided with [Devise](https://github.com/plataformatec/devise) on the back-end and [Ember Simple Auth](https://github.com/simplabs/ember-simple-auth) on the front-end.